-Investor-owned water companies are committed to providing reliable, high-quality water at a reasonable cost with outstanding customer service.
-As regulated public utilities, they understand the responsibility entrusted to them for delivering an essential and limited resource.
+Regulated water utilities are committed to providing reliable, high-quality water at a reasonable cost with outstanding customer service.
+They understand the responsibility entrusted to them for delivering an essential and limited resource.
 And they understand the best of private enterprise—how to minimize waste while maximizing efficiency and productivity.

 Experience and Expertise

 They offer their communities with in-depth experience, professionalism, staff training and advanced technology required to operate water systems that are becoming more complex with increasingly stringent water quality standards.

 Regulated water utilities have a second source of revenues for needed long-term capital investments–equity markets.
 This additional access to capital is not available to municipalities as a solution to reducing pressure on their own operating budgets.
 Yet, they need to construct new, improved facilities needed to treat and distribute water, similar to their regulated counterparts.

 They help local economies by paying franchise, property and other business taxes.
 These taxes help support community services and facilities.
 They also collectively invest hundreds of millions of dollars in the infrastructure needed to provide reliable service, as well as contribute to the economic vitality of the communities they serve by creating jobs without competing for money that is earmarked for schools, parks and public safety.

 Regulated water utilities are committed to meeting customer needs and responding to customers quickly, which often means fixing a problem, such as a service disruption, before it worsens.
 Many provide 365-day, 24-hour customer service access.

 They are very much a part of the communities they serve.
 Employees work closely with local leaders and customers, and they and their families are typically customers themselves, drinking the same water they help to treat and deliver.